 Intermittent fasting has been a godsend for me.
 I’ve reclaimed my health, losing over 35 lbs in the year since I started.
 And I’ve finally lost the baby weight from 4 back-to-back pregnancies.
 All while breastfeeding.
 And taking care of 4 busy kids.

 Because of my results, I’ve been asked a lot about what exactly I did to successfully breastfeed while doing intermittent fasting (IF).
-After nearly a year of intermittent fasting and breastfeeding, here are my top tips and recommendations:
+After over a year of IF, here are my top tips for intermittent fasting while breastfeeding.

 Be gentle with yourself.
-This is not a quick-fix solution for weight loss.
+I know exactly how you feel.
+You want to lose this baby weight and feel good about yourself again.
+But this is not a quick-fix solution for weight loss.
+It’s a tool you can use to improve your health.
 Your priority is health, both yours and your baby’s.

 To ensure you don’t disrupt your milk supply, start slowly.
 Start with a 12 hour fasting period (for example, 8:00 pm to 8:00 am) and then gradually increase it from there to a 14 or 16 hour fasting window.